mweel1/usa_high_level/speech/index.md

 If that succeeds, I would like to work with the city of Laguna Beach, and ..

 1. Ensure every government, business and person is able to communicate with each other.
+Your phone will work seamlessly with juke boxes, and ticketing services in town.
 2. Ensure our local government can integrate with state, and federal agencies.
 3. Work with the FCC to ensure these standards are deployed to Apple, and Google to ensure our personal information and our wallet is with us, not cooped up in a corporate silo where its unable to work within the marketplace.
 4. Work with Laguna Beach and build the first app launcher for a city, and all the businesses here.
 This will be an incredible experience.
 5. Work with America and ensure that each time a new standard is put in place its available for America to do the same in other towns.
 6. Break up the city government into many organizations that we can all monitor and vote on and get rid of local taxes much like a social network.
 7. Receive a bank fund from the federal reserve in which local banks will operate on open standards with a commitment to funding and revitalizing buildings and local businesses.
+The will operate with ACH standards just like all banks do in America.
-8. We will have a city technology group that will be voted on by grant that I will operate.
+8. We will have a city technology group that will be voted on by grant that I will operate, along with collaboration with federal technology grants that roll-up.
+9. I will work with the federal government and ensures this operating system where the wallet has been removed from the phone only works in Laguna Beach and other jurisdictions that use this technology.
+Google & Apple this is your future market place, your dead on delivery with these wall gardened information this ours.
    Thank you for coming out tonight, and I would love to answer any questions you might have.